Why and how did you become a lecturer in carpentry and joinery?

 You learn a lot through trial and error.
 No assignment I’ve written could have prepared me for Covid and online teaching.
 You have to get your head down and do your own homework.
 I’d never heard of schemes of work or lesson plans before starting, but close colleagues have been really supportive.

-What personal qualities and skills do you need?
+What personal qualities and skills do you need to teach these future carpenters?

 Organisation, commitment and self-discipline, attention to detail and being aware of where your students are struggling.
 Plus loads of patience in explaining there’s always a right and a wrong way to do things in our industry - if you do this, such and such will happen!